bikashshah1/cgmicro/README.md

-# carsguidemicro
+# CGTest Only

-docker-compose.yml describes the 3 different services used for this test - nginx, phpfpm and mysql8.
+This project uses docker-compose to setup Lumen-based micro-services that does a based CRUD operation on Items.
+It uses PHPUnit for Unit Testing.
+The tech stack used are nginx, phpfpm, mysql8 - as described in docker-compose.yml file.

-Coupled with Lumen - the micro-framework of Laravel, this stack is a good fit for micro-services development as well deployment. nginx can be configuired for load-balancing, however an API Gateway would be ideal for that purpose.
+Lumen is a very robust micro-framework fork of Laravel.
+This stack is a good fit for micro-services development as well deployment. nginx can be configuired for load-balancing, though an API Gateway would be a better choice.
 This project can be easily deployed into kubernetes as well.